SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Method

 After training, the Gaussian surfel model is filtered and sampled for point completion.
 See Fig.~\ref{fig:filtering} for a visualization of our filtering steps.

-\mainparagraph{Filtering} We first remove Gaussians with at least one scale larger than a threshold based on the scan, e.g. $10\times$, thus 5 cm for 5 mm point cloud resolutions.
+\mainparagraph{Filtering} We first remove Gaussians with at least one scale larger than a threshold based on the scan, e.g.\ $10\times$, thus 5\,cm for 5\,mm point cloud resolutions.
 These are outliers, floaters, or represent large, well-scanned areas, and thus irrelevant for completion.
 We also discard low-opacity Gaussians, as they do not accurately represent a surface~\cite{yu2024gaussian}.

-Next, original Gaussians via the "was-densified" flag as well as Gaussians with remaining high ambiguity are removed, as they reconstruct unimportant regions.
+Next, original Gaussians via the ``was-densified'' flag as well as Gaussians with remaining high ambiguity are removed, as they reconstruct unimportant regions.

 The last filter step involves comparing each Gaussian's position to the input LiDAR point cloud.
-We keep clusters of points away from scanned structures, thus we select Gaussians which fulfill:\\
+We keep clusters of points away from scanned structures, thus we select Gaussians which fulfill:

-with $t_{min}=0.01$m and $t_{max}=3$m used for all test scenes.
+with $k=5$, $t_{min}=0.01$\,m and $t_{max}=3$\,m used for all test scenes.
 If the position is closer than $t_{min}$, we have duplicated information and remove the Gaussian, as we assume the LiDAR scan to be more accurate.
 If it is further away than $t_{max}$, the Gaussian is an outlier.

+This distance-based filter is also the primary mechanism preventing the introduction of noise into previously clean LiDAR regions: only Gaussians that are spatially away from the original scan, and thus represent genuinely new geometry, are retained for sampling.

 \mainparagraph{Sampling}

 The filtered Gaussian model is sampled for points.
 First, in addition to the surfel's center point, we sample the Gaussian distribution of each surfel.
 Second, points are sampled between two Gaussians to bridge large gaps in thin structures with